-OBT: Coach Cadets through company decisions with questions and require them to make the decision.
-I am not the company commander; refrain from making decisions and prevent offering recommendations as much as possible.
+OBT: Coach direct reports through organizational decisions at their level through questions and require them to make the decision.
+I should not make all the decisions; refrain from making them if feasible and prevent offering recommendations as much as possible.

-Purpose: Develop Cadets’ comfort and competence with making quality organizational decisions.
-Encourage Cadets to take ownership of leadership decisions; help them make well-informed decisions and create effective decision-making processes.
+Purpose: Develop direct reports’ comfort and competence with making quality organizational decisions.
+Encourage them to take ownership of leadership decisions and help them make well-informed decisions tocreate effective decision-making processes.

-- Aim to ask twice as many questions as I do make statements in every interaction with a Cadet chain of command member.
+- Aim to ask twice as many questions as recommendations in every interaction with a team member.

 - Keep a 3×5 card in my pocket each day with “WAIT: why am I talking” on it.

-- Write “WAIT: why am I talking” and “2x questions” on the top of my notes paper for every meeting and counseling with Cadets.
+- Write “WAIT: why am I talking” and “2x questions” on the top of my notes paper for every meeting and one-on-one with direct reports.

-- Daily journal on how I did committing to my questions-statements ratio and write out why I feel I did well or poorly.
+- Daily journal on how I did committing to my questions-recommendation ratio and write out why I feel I did well or poorly.

-Timeline: Achieve a perceived-level of natural coaching leadership style by the end of the 19-1 academic semester (Dec 2018).
+Timeline: Achieve a self-perceived level of natural coaching style by the end of the year.